Feel like a real badass when you pull in fish after fish in the coolest fashion ever!

 Fish have generally very soft meat, so target points or traditional broadhead arrows would just fall out of them and the fish would get away.

 For that reason, you need special bowfishing arrows that have barbs.

-These barbs will hold on to the fish until you managed it to bring it in.
+These barbs will hold on to the fish until you manage to bring it in.